top of page

 Bay Area Youth Climate Activism Panel

-We're presenting at the Bay Area Science Festival!
-Join us for an interactive Q&A panel with various young climate activists that presented at the Bay Area Youth Climate Summit.
-These youth will be talking about their experiences in the climate movement, why they're so passionate about environmental issues, and how you can get involved, too!
-Come learn more about climate justice, sustainability, and the creative ways youth are fighting climate change and environmental injustices.
+BAYCS presented at the 2020 Bay Area Science Festival!
+We were featured on an interactive Q&A panel with various young climate activists who presented at the 1st annual Bay Area Youth Climate Summit.
+Those youth shared their experiences in the climate movement, why they're so passionate about environmental issues, and how you can get involved, too!

 Brightline Defense Air Quality Workshop

-Brightline is a local organization that promotes sustainability and opportunity in under-served communities in the Bay Area through policy advocacy and partnerships.
+BAYCS joined Brightline, a local organization that promotes sustainability and opportunity in under-served communities in the Bay Area through policy advocacy and partnerships.
 They protect and empower communities in need by advancing environmental justice, ensuring job creation, and advocating for affordable and sustainable housing.
-They will host an interactive session on their current community-driven air quality monitoring program, co-led by both youth and adults.
+They hosted an interactive session on their community-driven air quality monitoring program, co-led by youth and adults.

 On September 12, 2020, we kicked off a day-long virtual summit, uniting 280 youth from 88 schools, 14 States, 5 countries, and 7 time zones.
 The day was filled with 16 workshops ranging from the California Academy of Science’s Hope for Reefs Program to climate justice activism with Youth Vs. Apocalypse to an Environmental Entrepreneurs Panel.
 We concluded with school-based action-planning workshops in which we offered models and tools, and then challenged our peers to develop achievable plans to launch at their schools.
 In total, 25 Climate Action Plans were created, and 75% of these students are continuing their work today!